nearform/titus/docs/developers/packages/titus-starter-docs/README.md

 # Titus Documentation Kit
+## Overview
 This document describes how to install and run the documentation kit that is included in Titus.
 The documentation can run locally or online.

-## Features
 The documentation kit includes the following features:

 * Easy to use Markdown documentation
 * Includes a user-friendly theme